smart-data-lake/smart-data-lake/docs/reference/testing.md

 }
 ```

-## Simulation of spark data pipeline
+## Simulation of dataframe data pipeline

-Instead of testing single transformation logic, it would be interesting to test whole pipelines of spark actions.
+Instead of testing single transformation logic, it can be interesting to test whole pipelines of DataFrame actions.
-For this you can start a simulation run programmatically.
-You have to provide all input data frames and get the output data frames of the end nodes of the DAG.
+For this you can start a simulation run programmatically in a test suite by providing all input data frames and get the output data frames of the end nodes of the DAG.
 The simulation mode only executes the init phase with special modification, so it runs without any environment.
 Of course there are some exceptions like kafka/confluent schema registry.
-Note that simulation mode only supports spark actions for now, you might need to choose "feedSel" accordingly.
+Note that simulation mode only supports DataFrame actions for now, you might need to choose "feedSel" accordingly.
 ```scala
 class MyDataPipelineTest extends FunSuite with TestUtil {